A Basin-Selection Perspective on Grokking via Singular Learning Theory: Background

 \subsection{The Local Learning Coefficient}

-\paragraph{Regular versus singular models.} Many generalisation results in classical statistical learning theory implicitly assume a \emph{regular} parametric model, where the parametrisation map is locally identifiable at an optimum and the Fisher information matrix is positive definite.
-In this setting, the negative log-likelihood admits a second-order Taylor expansion with strictly positive curvature, the posterior distribution is asymptotically Gaussian, and Laplace’s method yields complexity penalties proportional to the parameter dimension.
-Deep neural networks, however, are typically \emph{singular}: symmetries, redundant parameterisation, and scaling invariances induce non-identifiability and lead to a rank-deficient Fisher information matrix at local optima.
-As a result, the local loss landscape is not generically quadratic, the posterior need not concentrate in a Gaussian manner, and dimension-based complexity penalties derived from Laplace approximations no longer apply.
+\textbf{Local parameter degeneracy and the LLC.} Deep neural networks are typically \emph{singular}: symmetries, redundant parameterisation, and scaling invariances induce non-identifiability and lead to a rank-deficient Fisher information matrix at local optima.
+Consequently, the local loss landscape is not generically quadratic, the posterior concentration need not be Gaussian, and dimension-based Laplace-penalties can fail.
+Singular learning theory~\cite{watanabe2009slt, watanabe2022slt} instead quantifies this local degeneracy via a reparametrisation-invariant measure: the \textit{local learning coefficient}.

-\paragraph{Local parameter degeneracy and the LLC.} Instead, SLT~\cite{watanabe2009slt, watanabe2022slt} develops a more general notion of effective dimension of a model by quantifying the \textit{local degeneracy} of its parameter space at optima.